5 Peaks - Area 8

 • Kid's 3 km

 Logistics: washroom facilities are available at the start and finish area.
-Parking is near the start and finish; park admission is added to the race fee at registration.
-All registered participants are admitted to the park at no extra charge on race day.
-Spectators pay the park entrance fee on arrival.
+Parking is located near the start and finish; park admission is added at registration.
+All race participants receive park admission at no extra charge on race day; spectators pay the park entrance fee on arrival.

-Swag and awards: swag and finisher medals are sold separately through the registration platform.
-Medals are awarded to the top three finishers in each gender in each age and distance category, plus the top three male and female overall; awards must be picked up at the race and will not be mailed.
+Awards and swag: medals are awarded to the top three finishers in each gender within each age and distance category, and to the top three male and female finishers overall.
+Awards must be picked up at the race.
+Swag and finisher medals can be purchased during registration; registration fees do not include swag.
 Visit the organization's website for the most recent information.

 Race information